 You’ll find a huge range of different colors, the film, and accessories on Amazon.

-- New Selfie Mirror,Shutter Shutter speed:1 per 60 sec
+- New selfie mirror, shutter speed: 1 per 60 sec

-- New Macro Lens adapter for close ups 35 centimeter to 50 centimeter; Shutter speed: 1/60 sec
+- New macro lens adapter for close ups 35 centimeters to 50 centimeters; Shutter speed: 1/60 seconds

 - New Selfie Mirror, Picture size: 2.4 X 1.8 Inches